Do you want to find time to read more often?

 First, I use Audible to listen to an audiobook while out for a run using my phone.

 Later that night when I pick up my Kindle, it automatically finds my place in the book in question so I can continue reading.

 Then, the next morning when I open Audible before my commute, it resumes narrating from where I stopped reading on my Kindle the night before.
 Awesome!

 The are two caveats.
 Firstly, the book must be available on Kindle and Audible.
 Secondly, I have to buy both versions to use Whispersync.
 If this puts you off, Audible offers generous discounts for buying audio companions to your Kindle books.

-If you’re unsure about an Amazon Audible membership, you can subscribe to the service for 30 days and get two free audiobooks.
+If you're unsure about an Amazon Audible membership, you can subscribe to the service for 30 days and get one free audiobook.

 This is what I did before taking out a recurring subscription.
 (Don't worry, it's easy to cancel your membership if you don't like it.)

 I browsed the audiobook user reviews and downloaded the Thank You Economy by Gary Vaynerchuk and Accidental Genius by Mark Levy for free.
 Then, I spent the next 30 days listening to these books to figure out if Audible was worth it.